 “Ogg go to cave to eat bear, bear not dead, bear wake up and eat Ogg… ha-ha-ha”.

-As spontaneous as comedians appear to be, there are guidelines in developing successful routines, guidelines that we can be applied to creating Social Media content.
+As spontaneous as comedians appear to be, there are guidelines in developing successful routines, guidelines that we can apply to creating Social Media content.

-Be Yourself — Authenticity is the new buzz word in branding, it’s long been the bedrock of comedy.
+Be Yourself — Authenticity is the new buzz word in branding, and it’s long been the bedrock of comedy.
 All good comedy comes from within, from personal experiences and insights.
-Ditto for engaging content—this “Ring of Truth” won’t be appeal to everybody, but it will resonate with like minded customers and prospects.
+Ditto for engaging content—this “Ring of Truth” won’t appeal to everybody, but it will resonate with like-minded customers and prospects.

 Know Your Audience — The first rule of being a successful business is to know your target audience.
-No one can size up a crowd and tweak their routine faster than a comedian.
-Likewise your content needs to resonate with your target market.
+No one can size up a crowd and tweak a routine faster than a comedian.
+Likewise, your content needs to resonate with your target market.

 Attitude — Sometimes it’s not the material but the delivery—certain “voices” or “tones” are funny by themselves in the right context—Wise guy NYCer, Stuffy Brit, Southern Good Ol Boy. —match the “voice” of your post to your target market

 Get to the point— Don’t dwell on it—this ain’t no dissertation.
-If you have to over think or over explain, best to move on to the next post.
-Attention spans are getting shorter so make it quick.
-Jokes are basically little tasty nugget of information/insights/observations.
+If you have to over-think or over-explain, best to move on to the next post.
+Attention spans are getting shorter, so make it quick.
+Jokes are tasty little nugget of information/insights/observations.

 Finally — Don’t take yourself too seriously

-Just because your company is serious doesn’t mean all marketing has to be.
+Just because your company is serious doesn’t mean all its marketing has to be.